bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/es-6-features.md

 // same as ES5.1
 "𠮷".length == 2

-// new RegExp behaviour, opt-in 'u’ "𠮷".match(/./u)[0].length == 2
+// new RegExp behaviour, opt-in 'u' "𠮷".match(/./u)[0].length == 2

 // new form